Skip to main content

 Historical Significance

 The Tudor Rose Hotel occupies a site that has been continuously inhabited since the 12th century, making it one of King's Lynn's oldest surviving buildings.
-The structure is divided into two parts, including an old timber-framed 1645 upper storey that represents some of the finest Tudor architecture remaining in King's Lynn.
-The building has witnessed centuries of King's Lynn's maritime trading history and has been associated with mystery and supernatural activity throughout its existence.
-Its location near the Tuesday Market Place and St. Nicholas Church puts it at the heart of King's Lynn's historic center.
+Originally three separate medieval dwellings, the structure was built on the site of a former nunnery and surrounded by the town's old defensive walls.
+The building is divided into two parts, including an old timber-framed 1645 upper storey that represents some of the finest Tudor architecture remaining in King's Lynn.
+The building has witnessed centuries of King's Lynn's maritime trading history, religious upheaval during the Reformation, and the witch trial period of 1580-1680.
+Its location near the Tuesday Market Place, where public executions took place, and St. Nicholas Church puts it at the heart of King's Lynn's historic center and explains the concentration of supernatural activity in the area.

 Architecture